-So the emcluments payable to village officers for the year under report show a rise over the previous year's figure owing to an increased demand of land revenue.
+So to collection of land revenue and the working of increased demand of land revenue.
 They were all paid except Rs.
 3,810.
 Akola is responsible for arrears of Rs.
 789. In Akola Rs.
 2,188 were withheld by the Tahsildar, Akot, owing to suspensions of land revenue and Rs.
 32, which is due to a patel, could not be paid as he died without any known heir.
 In the former case the Tahsildar was wrong in withholding payment as the arrears of land revenue were not due to any slackness on the part of the village officers.
 The arrears of emoluments in Buldana were due to the Tahsildar, Malkapur, having withheld payment because of large arrears of land revenue due, in his opinion, to want of sufficient care to recover them.
 The arrears in Yeotmal relate to the Darwha taluq, and the Tahsildar has not reported any reasons therefor.
 The payments made during the year include Rs.
 2,309 on account of last year.